Skip to main content

 Crowcombe

-A pretty little village worthy of a walk-through to admire its cottages.
+It is a pretty little village worthy of a walk-through to admire its cottages.
 Historic church lovers will find plenty to observe at the Church of the Holy Ghost.
-Seek sustenance at The Carew Arms – the village pub with an excellent restaurant.
-You can travel to Crowcombe by steam train on the West Somerset Railway, although the beautifully restored Victorian time capsule of a station lies about a mile from the village, just long enough to work up an appetite!
+Seek sustenance at The Carew Arms – the village pub with an excellent restaurant is a nice and tasty Sunday lunch destination - especially for large groups..
+You can travel to Crowcombe by steam train on the West Somerset Railway.
+However, the beautifully restored Victorian time capsule of a station lies about a mile from the village, just long enough to work up an appetite!

 Kilve